Get insider access

 Bang & Olufsen Beosound Explore

 The Bang & Olufsen Beosound Explore is a better speaker than the Sony SRS-XB12 overall.
 The Bang & Olufsen has a better-balanced sound profile and is more customizable thanks to its 'Beosonic' sound customization feature and its EQ presets available on its companion app.
 It can also play stereo content without downmixing it to mono, which is more immersive.
-That said, the Sony is smaller and lasts over 13 hours from a single charge, though this can depend on your usage, and your experience may vary.
+That said, the Sony is smaller and lasts over 13 hours on a single charge, though this can depend on your usage, and your experience may vary.
 It also supports voice assistants through your smartphone, though its performance isn't very good.

 + Show more